STGime/printlayout-pro-privacy-policy/privacy-policy.md

   ## Contact Us

-  If you have any questions about this privacy policy, you can contact us at: privacy@tokify.studio
+  If you have any questions about this privacy policy, you can contact us at: privacy@skogsfalken.com